Enable OPOs to merge or share services to boost their ability to serve hospitals and patients

 Save even more lives

-Provide regulatory mechanisms for OPOs to more easily merge, or pool, services and prevent regions of the country from losing organ procurement services because their OPOs were decertified.
+Provide regulatory mechanisms for OPOs to more easily merge, or pool, services to ensure continuous improvement, uninterrupted services, and equitable access to transplants across the nation.

-CMS should revise its regulations and create an expedited process for reviewing and approving a change in ownership when currently certified OPOs are involved.
-CMS also should remove barriers to sharing resources.
-And it should provide incentives for OPOs to merge by extending an OPO’s certification cycle if its performance in the newly merged service area of a formerly lower performing OPO improves by a certain percentage in the first two years after enactment of the new regulation.
+CMS should create an expedited process for reviewing and approving a change in ownership for currently certified OPOs.
+CMS should also remove barriers to sharing resources.
+Additionally, it should provide incentives for OPOs to merge by extending an OPO’s certification cycle if its performance in the newly merged service area of a formerly lower performing OPO improves by a certain percentage in the first two years after enactment of the new regulation.

 Benefits of OPOs merging or sharing services

 - Reduce business inefficiencies and strengthen existing resources and services.

 - Support OPOs in need of assistance and improve performance of the system overall.